 I thought about what love is for me personally, what the essential aspects are as I experience them.
 I listed: caring, fondness and affection, closeness, feeling with, and trust.
 Love reduces the separation between me and another person.
 I feel it as a genuine connection, one I experience somewhere deep in myself.

 Reflecting on my list, it seems to me that feeling and orientation cannot be separated.
 Take caring, it is an orientation alright, but can it be divorced from feeling?
-Surely you care because there is some sort of feeling for the person or thing you care about.
-Fondness and affection are feelings but can they be divorced from a friendly attitude?
-Closeness is a feeling but it is also a decision to involve oneself, to be vulnerable, to let down defences.
-'Feeling with' is obviously a feeling but another word for it is empathy, which is a way of relating.
+Surely I care because of the feelings I have for my partner.
+Fondness and affection are feelings, but can they be divorced from a friendly attitude?
+Closeness is a feeling, but it is also a decision to involve myself, to be vulnerable, to let down my defences.
+'Feeling with' is obviously a feeling, but another word for it is empathy, which is a way of relating.
 Empathy can be just a technique, as in counselling.
-Trust is an attitude but it is clearly laden with feeling.
+Trust is an attitude, but it is clearly laden with feeling.

 It is a chicken and egg argument: do I feel close to my partner because of a decision or attitude, or does my attitude of openness arise from the feeling I have when I am with her?
 Clearly one feeds on the other.
 When I think about my love for her I think about the relationship I have to her, and that relationship includes both feelings and orientations, which are inextricably linked.